 Can I do my crypto taxes myself?

-Yes.
-First, learn how to calculate your crypto taxes, then consider using crypto tax software to support your recordkeeping and tax form generation to make sure you stay on the right side of the IRS.
+Yes, you can!
+Consider using crypto tax software to support your recordkeeping and tax form generation to make sure you stay on the right side of the CRA.
 If in doubt, consult a tax professional for additional guidance.

 More guides on Finder